vim-syntastic/syntastic/README.md

 CoffeeLint
 ==========

 CoffeeLint is a linter for CoffeeScript.
-The library is it it's infancy, so it only checks a few stylistic aspects of the code.
-Stay tuned for more.
+The library is in it's infancy, so it only checks a few aspects of the code, and even then there are kinks.
+It's not quite ready for primetime, but give it a whirl if you'd like.
+Feedback is more than welcome.

 Checks
 ------